Marker Monday: Oto Indians

 Quaker Reforms An honest agent, Albert Lamborn Green, finally arrived in 1869, when President Grant allied with the Quakers to initiate the age of Quaker reforms on the reservation.
 Green was dedicated to helping the Otoe-Missouria succeed on their reservation and was not corrupt like his predecessors.
 The Quakers, however, were even more dedicated to dismantling traditional Native American culture.
 Historian Daniel W. Overton described the Quaker program in four parts: “(1) [P]rotect Indian interests by locating reservations outside the main routs of white expansion; (2) provide all necessary education, tools, and agricultural implements; (3) break down tribal ties, political and social, seen as barring the path to ‘civilization’; and (4) allot lands in severalty to individual Indian households as a means of putting them on a comparable economic and cultural footing with their habitually covetous white neighbors.”

 Green made education a primary concern.
 Unlike earlier attempts at Otoe-Missouria education, the school was successful as the tribe realized education was necessary for integration into the local economy.
 By 1875, a boarding school was established on the reservation.
-This was seen as preferable because it insulated the students from traditional Indian culture.
+This was seen as preferable because it insulated the students from tradition culture.
 Green was also somewhat successful at increasing the agricultural output of the tribe.
 The amount of farmland increased from 210 acres in his first year to 540 acres in 1871, after two years of his leadership.
 The following two years, however, the number dropped to 200 acres as plows disappeared mysteriously and more men refused to do the “women’s work” on the farm.
 There was little medical care on the reservation.
 For most of Green’s tenure, there was no doctor to care for the sick.
-This proved to be problematic, as disease continued to ravage the Indian population.
-A newspaper reporter decided that the Indians were so sick because they lived in earth huts, and Green claimed the Native Americans did not understand the “laws of health.”
-No one realized that the diseases plaguing the Indians were inadvertently brought to the Americas by the white man, and that the Natives had no natural immunity to these diseases.
+This proved to be problematic, as disease continued to ravage the native population.
+A newspaper reporter decided that the Native Americans were so sick because they lived in earth huts, and Green claimed the Native Americans did not understand the “laws of health.”
+No one realized that the diseases plaguing the indigenous population were inadvertently brought to the Americas by the white man, and that the Natives had no natural immunity to these diseases.

 Life on the Reservation By 1870, most of the land surrounding the reservation had been occupied by whites.
 The region’s isolation from railroads and cities forced the settlers to steal timber and horses from the Otoe-Missouria.
 The reservation’s boundaries were not clearly marked on the ground, so it was difficult to prove when the reservation’s land had been violated.
 In 1867, the Otoe-Missouria chiefs signed a treaty agreeing to sell over half of their reservation for $1.25 an acre.
 The treaty was not immediately ratified by Congress, and when Green arrived in 1869, he advised the tribe to rescind the treaty since the land was worth much more than that.